JingW-econ/hello-world/README.md

 Welcome to GitHub—where millions of developers work together on software.
 Ready to get started?
 Let’s learn how this all works by building and publishing your first GitHub Pages website!

+# Self-intro
+I'm Jing Wu from Peking University in China, and I major in economics.
+Right now my life in goal is to get a PhD offer from top programs in the US, but in the long term I hope to make my share of contributions to the world, especially by improving poor people's life quality.

 ## Repositories

 Right now, we’re in your first GitHub **repository**.
 A repository is like a folder or storage space for your project.
 Your project's repository contains all its files such as code, documentation, images, and more.
 It also tracks every change that you—or your collaborators—make to each file, so you can always go back to previous versions of your project if you make any mistakes.